AlejandroSantorum/MPhil_MLMI_Cambridge/README.md

-# MPhil_MLMI_Cambridge
+# MPhil in Machine Learning and Machine Intelligence at University of Cambridge

-Notes and material collected by Alejandro Santorum
+Notes and material collected by Alejandro Santorum (2021-2022)